JuliaMath/QuadGK.jl/docs/src/quadgk-examples.md

-As for [Cauchy principal values](@ref) above, we want to include a $I_0 / (b-a)$ term directly in the integrand so that the error tolerances are computedd correctly, and include $x=0$ as an explicit endpoint to let `quadgk` know that the integral is badly behaved there.
+As for [Cauchy principal values](@ref) above, we want to include a $I_0 / (b-a)$ term directly in the integrand so that the error tolerances are computed correctly, and include $x=0$ as an explicit endpoint to let `quadgk` know that the integral is badly behaved there.

 In code: